Get

 What Can You Do About It?

-If you suspect that a bacterial or fungal infection is behind your pet’s excessive belly licking, schedule an appointment with your vet.
+If you suspect that a bacterial or fungal infection is behind your pet’s excessive belly licking, schedule an appointment with a vet.
 They can provide medication and guidance for getting your pet back to normal.
 You may need to get the infection under control before working out if something else triggered it in the first place.

 4. Stress or Anxiety